An ideal combination of electronics and economics with four majors - optionally in evening form or as distance learning.

-The part-time Electronics and Business bachelor’s degree program provides a concentrated education in electronic engineering with emphases offered in Embedded Systems, Industrial Electronics, Telecommunications, or Technology Management plus an intensive business component.
+The part-time Electronics and Business bachelor’s degree program provides a concentrated education in electronic engineering with emphases offered in Embedded & Cyber-Physical Systems (networked software/mechatronics systems), Power Electronics, Internet of Things & Smart Systems, or Innovation & Technology Management plus an intensive business component.
 All of these skills and knowledge enable graduates to work in a broad range of professions.

 What emphases are offered?

 Students focus on one of four emphases starting in the fifth semester:

 - Basic knowledge of the natural sciences